CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 The full slurm script [sam_sort_bam.sh ](/mapping/sam_sort_bam.sh) can be found in **mapping/** directory.

 <pre style="color: silver; background: black;">bash-4.2$ sbatch sam_sort_bam.sh</pre>

 <h2 id="Fifth_Point_Header">Reference Guided Transcript Assembly</h2>
-String tie can be executed in 3 different modes
+**Stringtie** is a fast and highly efficient assembler of RNA-Seq alignments into potential transcripts.
+It can be executed in 3 different modes
-1. Exclusively reference guided
+1. Exclusively reference guided :  In this mode stringtie quantify the expression of known transcripts only.
-2. Reference guided transcript discovery mode
+2. Reference guided transcript discovery mode : Quantify known transcripts and detect novel ones.
-3. De-novo mode
+3. De-novo mode : Detect and assemble transcripts.

-We will be running stringtie using the option 2 that includes step 7, 8 and 9.
-In the first step stringtie is used with sample bam file and  refernce gtf file to generate a gtf file corresponding to the sample.
+We will be running stringtie using the option 2 that includes step 7, 8 and 9 of the workflow.
+In the first step of this process stringtie along with sample bam file and  refernce gtf file generate a gtf file corresponding to the sample.
 This gtf file have information on expression levels of transcripts, exons and other features along with any novel transcripts.
+The syntax of the command is

 `stringtie -p 4 -l label -G Reference.gtf -o sample.gtf sample.bam`
 In this command